micro-js/promise-stream/Readme.md

 [![NPM version][npm-image]][npm-url]
 [![Code style][standard-image]][standard-url]

-A stream of promises.
+A stream interface for representing data flows with support for promises.
 Good for representing a value that can be recomputed.
 API inspired by [flyd](//github.com/paldepind/flyd).

-Note: The most recent promise added to stream `s` is returned with `s()`.
-This can lead to strange behavior when multiple promises are added before they are resolved.

 ## Installation